reimagined/resolve/docs/typescript-support.md

 ## Developing With reSolve Types

 When you develop a reSolve application with TypeScript, you need to assign correct types to all of the application's building blocks ([aggregates](write-side.md), [read model projections and resolvers](read-side.md), [sagas](sagas.md), and so on).
-Refer to the resources listed bellow for the information on the type scheme that you should follow:
+Refer to the resources listed below for information on the type scheme that you should follow:

 - The [Type Correspondence Tables](#type-correspondence-tables) list the available types in a single document section.
 - All TypeScript [example](https://github.com/reimagined/resolve/tree/master/examples) and [template](https://github.com/reimagined/resolve/tree/dev/templates) projects are correctly typed and can be used for reference.